openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 ^^^^^^^^^^^^^^^^^^^^
   - Address Offset = 0x00E0
   - Configured from peripheral_rto_i pin
-  - Writing to this register will clear it
+  - Writing to this CSR will clear it

 +-------------+----------+-----------+-------------+----------------------------------------+
 | **Field**   | **Bits** | **Types** | **Default** | **Description**                        |